mgckind/imax/Readme.md

 You can move and label images all from the keyboard.

-You can see a (not very good) gif demo ot the tool in action, a [live demo](https://deslabs.ncsa.illinois.edu/cexp/) or a better video is [here](https://vimeo.com/319571639)
+You can see a (not very good) gif demo ot the tool in action, or a better video is [here](https://vimeo.com/319571639)

 ![Demo](demo/demo.gif)